-This rich, velvety soup brings together the classic combination of brie and fresh apples.
+This creamy, velvety soup brings together the classic combination of brie and fresh apples.
 The cheese creates a wonderful savory and sharp flavor to soup while bringing a very nice creamy texture.
 Apples and spice lend an interesting depth of flavor.
-This will definitely become everyone's favorite comfort soup.
+This will become everyone's favorite comfort soup.
 A delightful starter to any meal, the addition of bread makes this soup into a meal itself.

-- 8 Ounces brie cheese (rind cut off, cut into cubes)
+- 8 ounces brie cheese (rind cut off, cut into cubes)

 - 2 large apples (peeled, cored, and cut into 1 inch cubes)